It’s Time for Oprah to Renounce Dr. Phil and Dr. Oz Over Their Dangerous Coronavirus Propaganda

 Yet Dr. Oz was all too happy to appear on Fox & Friends to overstate the power of the study that got the hydroxychloroquine conversation started in the first place.
 An academic physician like himself surely understands the limitations that come with small observational studies like that one, yet he went on television to downplay them.

-To make matters worse, he appeared yet again on Fox and suggested that the mere 2-3% increase in COVID-19 mortality that would come from reopening schools nationwide might be a worthwhile trade-off.
-(It pains me immensely to defend him, but I do not believe that he was saying 2-3% of schoolchildren would die, nor 2-3% of Americans overall, as I have seen some say.
+To make matters worse, he appeared yet again on Fox and suggested that the mere 2-3 percent increase in COVID-19 mortality that would come from reopening schools nationwide might be a worthwhile trade-off.
+(It pains me immensely to defend him, but I do not believe that he was saying 2-3 percent of schoolchildren would die, nor 2-3 percent of Americans overall, as I have seen some say.
 I believe he was referring to a relative increase in the overall mortality, though this still represents thousands of preventable deaths.)
 He has since walked back from those comments, but a pattern of troubling behavior is becoming clear.

-Social distancing is necessary because, in the ongoing absence of widely available testing and contact tracing, it is the best tool we have for controlling the spread of a contagious illness.
+Social distancing is necessary because, in the absence of widely available testing and contact tracing, it is the best tool we have to control the spread of a contagious illness.
 Weaken it, and the deaths will increase.

 Is Oprah directly responsible for any of these recent statements?
 No. But since the miasma of ersatz authority that still clings to these two is her handiwork, she should consider using her own immeasurable fame and authority to waft it away.